eras/mxrxtx/README.md

 spec.

 `mxrxtx` supports end-to-end encryption.
-You may do the emoji verification at the end of the `--setup`, or separately with the `--verify` switch.
+You may do the emoji verification at the end of the `setup`, or separately with the `verify` subcommand.
 (Verification is not possible in other modes of operation.) __Note that `mxrxtx` will automatically accept whichever emojis it gets to show__: if you notice any discrepancy here while doing the verification, you should remove the state store and maybe